mongodb/docs/source/includes/note-ssl-tool.rst

 .. versionadded:: 2.4
-   MongoDB added support for SSL connections to :program:`mongod` instances in |tool-binary|.
+   MongoDB added support for SSL connections to :binary:`~bin.mongod` instances in |tool-binary|.

 .. note::